 Is she going to be paying my babysitter?
 Because I could have felt crappy and done the Google thing at home…for FREE.

-It freezes great and makes enough for a small army.
-Or 10 hungry adults.
+This delicious casserole freezes great and makes enough for a small army.
+Or 10 hungry adults in my case.

 - 1 pound ground beef

 - 1 jar, (32 ounces meatless spaghetti sauce)

 - 5 tablespoons butter, melted and slightly cooled

 - In a large pot of salted water, cook spaghetti al dente, according to package directions.
 Meanwhile, in a large skillet, cook beef, onion, and garlic over medium-high heat until meat is no longer pink; drain.
 Stir in spaghetti sauce, seasoned salt, and Italian seasonings.